Jake145/CAE-for-DM-segmentation/README.md

 # CAE-for-DM-segmentation
-Convolutional autoencoder for the CMEP course
+Convolutional autoencoder for the CMEP course.
+Here's a free commit